Realistic Defocus Blur for Multiplane Computer-Generated Holography: Calculating Multiplane Holograms

 Alternatively, in this regime, a typical optimization method would have to first optimize a hologram for some propagation distance, then rely on shifting and DP coding.
 We ask ourselves if a hologram could be directly optimized on the SLM plane.
 Given that the propagation distance is small, the conventional beam propagation methods~\cite{heurtley1973scalar} would not hold well or provide a meaningful result at near zero distance.
 We find out that if we propagate a phase-only hologram from an SLM plane some distance (e.g., $r=30~cm$) and propagate it back to the hologram plane (e.g., $r=-30~cm$), we can reconstruct an image on an SLM plane, leading to a formulation,

 where $h_{r}$ and $h_{-r}$ represent light transport and $u$ represents the reconstructed image.
-Using this described forward model, we look into directly optimizing a phase-only hologram using SGD implementations from recent literature~\cite{Chakravarthula:20,peng2020neural}.
+The composition of these propagations would be the identity since propagation is inverted by backpropagation.
+However, in this case, the wavefront at the SLM can be optimized because the wavefront at a distance r must be cropped to a region that does not include the full wavefront of that plane.
+Physically, this would correspond to having an aperture at a distance after the SLM.
+Using this forward model, we optimize a phase-only hologram using SGD implementations from recent literature~\cite{Chakravarthula:20,peng2020neural}.
 Our findings suggest that this approach would lead to noisy image reconstructions.
-We fix this noise issue by constraining the phase updates of SGD, $\phi$ of $0_{h}$, with an approach inspired from the DP method.
+We fix this noise issue by constraining the phase updates of SGD, $\phi$ of $O_{h}$, with an approach inspired from the DP method.
 Our phase values, $\phi$, follows,

 where offset is a variable to be optimized.

 Since there is a readily available differentiable version of beam propagation~\cite{aksit_kaan_2022_6528486} compatible with widely used machine learning libraries~\cite{paszke2017automatic}, optimizing phase-only holograms becomes even an easier task.
 We provide a pseudo-code for our SGD optimization routine as in Listings 1.